open-data-kazakhstan/city-ranking-main/README.md

 ## Source

-All of the data is originally sourced from stat.gov.kz and later merged and cleaned for use in this project.
+All of the data is originally sourced from [The Bureau of National Statistics of Kazakhstan](stat.gov.kz) and later merged and cleaned for use in this project.

+## Metadata

+Metadata is based on [frictionlessdata's data package standard](https://specs.frictionlessdata.io/data-package/).

 ## Data

 The dataset `merged_to_normalize.csv` contains various metrics for different cities.
-In total, 15 different parameters from our previous research were included.
+In total, 16 different parameters from our previous research were included.

 We have also added some metadata such as column descriptions and [data packaged](https://specs.frictionlessdata.io/data-package/) it.